 Throughout my photography journey, I have met many kinds of models.
-My models include clients, friends, freelance models and model-wannabes.
+My models include clients, friends, freelance models and aspiring models.
 Almost everyone has different personalities and thus it's a long learning journey.

 I don't think any genius can handle hundreds of people well, especially when the trade involves dealing with quite a high percentage of people who are self-entitled and self-centred.
 The logic is that the more people you encounter, there's a higher chance you will do something that displeases one of them.
 Furthermore, I'm a person of strong principles and I don't give in to people with bad attitude or are over-demanding.
 I shoot to earn money to continue my photography journey and to create art work - not to bed models.
 Therefore, don't expect me to have a peaceful journey.

 I don't take note but the number of enquiry for my photography services is many times the actual number of portrait shoot I have done.
 You can look at my entire portfolio and try to multiple it by a number to imagine how many people I have attended to.
-A lot of model-wannabes in different shapes and sizes have approached me as well.
+Many aspiring models in different shapes and sizes have approached me as well.